datacarpentry/sql-socialsci/_episodes/06-aggregation.md

 This sort of query provides us with a general view of the values for a particular column or field across the whole table.

-`min` , `max` and `avg` are builtin aggregate functions in SQLite (and any other SQL database system).
+`min` , `max` and `avg` are built-in aggregate functions in SQLite (and any other SQL database system).
 There are other such functions available.
-A complete list can be found in the SQLite documentation [here](https://sqlite.org/lang_aggfunc.html)
+A complete list can be found in the SQLite documentation [here](https://sqlite.org/lang_aggfunc.html).

 It is more likely that we would want to find such values for a range, or multiple ranges of rows where each range is determined by the values of some other column in the table.
 Before we do this we will look at how we can find out what different values are contained in a given column.